-Anyone ever tell you about phosphates in pool water?
+Has anyone ever told you about phosphates in pool water?
 Do you know what they are, or what they do to pool chemistry?
 For most people, the answer is no…including many pool professionals who have not had to fight phosphates before.
 While Orenda has done extensive R&D to formulate their eco-friendly PR-10,000 phosphate remover, this article is just a summary of information from multiple outside sources, simplified for you.
-Note: if you want a detailed scientific report, read this instead.
+We have another article that goes more in depth about different types of phosphates here.

 What are phosphates?

 We are talking about compounds that contain phosphorus.
 When compared to other topics in pools, there is surprisingly little scientific detail about phosphates available online.
 But there are some reliable sources.
 According to the Water Research Center:

 “Phosphates exist in three forms: orthophosphate, metaphosphate (or polyphosphate) and organically bound phosphate.
 Each compound contains phosphorous in a different chemical arrangement.
 These forms of phosphate occur in living and decaying plant and animal remains, as free ions or weakly chemically bounded in aqueous systems, chemically bonded to sediments and soils, or as mineralized compounds in soil, rocks, and sediments.”